TagCopperLight/Get-Skyblock-Head/README.md

 # Get-Skyblock-Head
-Python Script for get some items heads in hypixel skyblock
+Python Script for getting some items heads in hypixel skyblock